Curriculum for Admins

 • How does it align with how teachers are planning their daily instruction?

 Having a unified template also supports the sharing of resources and can lead to further collaboration.
 It keeps everyone on the same page when group-driven activities are undertaken.
-This goes a long way to ensuring that they are communicated, and utilized, in an effective way.
+This goes a long way to ensuring that they are communicated and used effectively.

-With this in mind it is highly recommended to develop one unit template that will be applicable to all curriculum maps developed in your institution.
+With this in mind, it is highly recommended to develop one unit template that will apply to all curriculum maps developed in your institution.

-Here we will outline best practices for developing your unit template within Curriculum.
-The most important thing to know is that this should be an iterative process.
-It'll be important to get input from others and work with a template before starting to create whole maps with it.
+Developing unit templates should be an iterative process.
+It'll be important to get input from others and work with a template before creating whole maps with it.
 The steps we recommend you follow are:

 1. Create your first template

-3. If you also have the Instruction solution, publish the unit and use it in the Planner to create a lesson (again, involving others)
+3. If you also have the Instruction solution, publish the unit and use it in the Planner to create a lesson.

-NOTE: This step won't be possible if you only have Curriculum Base.
-Email support@chalk.com if you need further clarification.
+This step won't be possible if you only have Curriculum Base.

-• If you are happy with the current template and feel it will allow you to accomplish your identified goals then you are ready to start creating curriculum maps using this template!
+2. If you are happy with the current template and feel it will allow you to accomplish your identified goals, then you are ready to start creating curriculum maps using this template.

 Developing a Unit Template